statesman/daycare-data-unwatched/README.md

 ### Filtering possible injuries

 The notebook at `notebooks/data_warehouse_export.ipynb` filters the DFPS data for review of possible injuries.
 The resulting dataset is imported into the [daycare-injuries](https://github.com/statesman/data-warehouse/tree/master/daycare_injuries) data warehouse app with a management command.

+### Additional analysis

+`notebooks/abuse_punishment.ipynb` queries Feb.
+1 data for violations involving abuse and punishment.
+`notebooks/100violations.ipynb` examines Feb.
+1 and live data for operations with at least 100 violations of any severity level.